apache/causeway-site/content/intro/tutorials/apacheconeu-2014.md

 ## Usability: Defaults

 Quick detour: often we want to set up defaults to go with choices.
-A sensible default can really improve the usability of the app.
+Sensible defaults for action parameters can really improve the usability of the app.

 * Add [defaults](http://isis.apache.org/how-tos/how-to-03-050-How-to-specify-default-values-for-an-action-parameter.html) for action parameters